 Feast your eyes upon a sea of handmade blankets, pottery, and jewelry.
-At first glance you may think you stumbled into a craft fair as booth after booth hosts handmade wares by local artisans.
+At first glance, you may think you stumbled into a craft fair as booth after booth hosts handmade wares by local artisans.
 Each one displaying temptation after temptation.
 Dream catchers, drums, furs, they have it all.
-My advice is cruise through the entire area once or twice before going in for that perfect Pow Wow souvenir.
+My advice is to cruise through the entire area once or twice before going in for that perfect Pow-Wow souvenir.

 Indian Fry Bread

 There is a good variety of food options available for purchase.
 I still regret not ordering Indian Fry Bread.
-It was the most popular item at the Pow Wow and it look and smelled divine.
+It was the most popular item at the Pow-Wow and it looks and smelled divine.
 It resembled a funnel cake or Elephant ear.
 However, with it being so hot sadly the last thing I wanted was food.